 When does the course begin?

-The course opens on September 8th and is designed for you to move through at your own pace.
-The course includes a live session with integration therapists in the first six weeks after you enroll, but the materials, including the episodes and written guide, will be available to you forever.
+The course is now open and is designed for you to move through at your own pace.
+The materials, including the episodes and written guide, will be available to you forever.

 What happens when I complete an episode?
 Can I watch it again?